Tantial/demo/README.md

 # demo

 **CURRENT PROJECT: Scrape all the images and their metadata from https://www.artbreeder.com/browse using Scrapy + Splash.
 Currently blocked, because Splash isn't triggering all the JavaScript (even when having Splash wait longer, turning off private browsing, adding a user-agent, enabling full page_view, etc.).
 Once I figure out how to get the page to fully render in Splash, it should be easy to parse using xpath selectors or json.
-Currently, I believe it's an issue with the headers or possibly redirects, but adding the correct headers and middlewares hasn't worked.
+So far, I've messed around with the lua script, headers, cookies, checked around to learn more about how http works, tried different middleware packages, all kinds of stuff.
+So far it's still only loading the page headers.
+I'm having trouble finding where it separates Splash from a regular web browser.
+When I render the page in Splash, it usually returns either 200 or 304 status codes, and usually one 401 status code somewhere depending on the header configurations.
+I've certainly learned a lot about how the internet works since starting on this project, but clearly I haven't learned enough yet.

 A collection of some samples of my code, to be used for demonstration, such as on a resume.
 Some programs may have been edited to remove private information.